zemeister23/learn-linux-by-ctf/README.md

 [![Docker Actions Status](https://github.com/guye1296/learn-linux-by-ctf/workflows/Docker/badge.svg)](https://github.com/guye1296/learn-linux-by-ctf/actions)
-# Learn Linux by CTF
+# Learn Linux by CTF by haad

 Learn how to use a Linux commandline in a fun, gameful manner - by playing capture the flag!
 This tutorial is composed of several challenges, each teaching more about the commandline and Linux.